Zinc oxide: Electronics

 ZnO has wide direct band gap (3.37 eV or 375 nm at room temperature).
 Therefore, its most common potential applications are in laser diodes and light emitting diodes (LEDs).
 Moreover, ultrafast nonlinearities and photoconductive functions have been reported in ZnO.
 Some optoelectronic applications of ZnO overlap with that of GaN, which has a similar band gap (~3.4 eV at room temperature).
 Compared to GaN, ZnO has a larger exciton binding energy (~60 meV, 2.4 times of the room-temperature thermal energy), which results in bright room-temperature emission from ZnO.
 ZnO can be combined with GaN for LED-applications.
 For instance, a transparent conducting oxide layer and ZnO nanostructures provide better light outcoupling.
 Other properties of ZnO favorable for electronic applications include its stability to high-energy radiation and its ability to be patterned by wet chemical etching.
 Radiation resistance makes ZnO a suitable candidate for space applications.
-ZnO is the most promising candidate in the field of random lasers to produce an electronically pumped UV laser source.

-The pointed tips of ZnO nanorods result in a strong enhancement of an electric field.
-Therefore, they can be used as field emitters.
+Nanostructured ZnO is an effective medium both in powder and polycrystalline forms in random lasers, due to its high refractive index and aforementioned light emission properties.

+Gas sensors

+Zinc oxide is used in semiconductor gas sensors for detecting airborne compounds such as hydrogen sulfide, nitrogen dioxide, and volatile organic compounds.
+ZnO is a semiconductor that becomes n-doped by adsorption of reducing compounds, which reduces the detected electrical resistance through the device, in a manner similar to the widely used tin oxide semiconductor gas sensors.
+It is formed into nanostructures such as thin films, nanoparticles, nanopillars, or nanowires to provide a large surface area for interaction with gasses.
+The sensors are made selective for specific gasses by doping or surface-attaching materials such as catalytic noble metals.

+Aspirational applications

+Transparent electrodes

 Aluminium-doped ZnO layers are used as transparent electrodes.
 The components Zn and Al are much cheaper and less toxic compared to the generally used indium tin oxide (ITO).
 One application which has begun to be commercially available is the use of ZnO as the front contact for solar cells or of liquid crystal displays.

 Transparent thin-film transistors (TTFT) can be produced with ZnO.
 As field-effect transistors, they do not need a p–n junction, thus avoiding the p-type doping problem of ZnO.
 Some of the field-effect transistors even use ZnO nanorods as conducting channels.

-Zinc oxide nanorod sensor

-Zinc oxide nanorod sensors are devices detecting changes in electric current passing through zinc oxide nanowires due to adsorption of gas molecules.
-Selectivity to hydrogen gas was achieved by sputtering palladium clusters on the nanorod surface.
-The addition of palladium appears to be effective in the catalytic dissociation of hydrogen molecules into atomic hydrogen, increasing the sensitivity of the sensor device.
-The sensor detects hydrogen concentrations down to 10 parts per million at room temperature, whereas there is no response to oxygen.
-ZnO have been used as immobilization layers in immunosensors enabling the distribution of antibodies across the entire region probed by the measuring electric field applied to the microelectrodes.